tarantool/front-ui-kit/src/components/SyntaxHighlight/readme.md

 Used inside `Markdown` and `CodeBlock`.
-Be careful to use directly.
+It's not recommended to use directly.

 ```js
 import { css } from 'emotion';